gcp-development/event-streaming-platform/kafka-setup/README.md

 # Kaka setup

-Kafka is a distributed system consisting of servers and clients that communicate via a high-performance TCP network protocol.
-It can be deployed on bare-metal hardware, virtual machines, and containers in on-premise as well as cloud environments.
+Kafka is a distributed event streaming platform.
+It’s distributed as Kafka can live on multiple machines.
+It’s called event streaming as it is processing events (i.e. messages) of something that happened (sent as a key/value pair).
+The messages are processed as a stream of events, which means that there is no schedule but they can be handled as they arrive.

 Prerequisites:
 <ul>